 How are things with... the national framework for learning analytics

-In a previous blog, we talked about the start of the national framework for learning analytics from the Learning analytics zone, about the privacy-friendly and ethical use of learning analytics.
+In a previous blog, we talked about the start of the national framework for learning analytics from the Secure and reliable use of education data zone, about the privacy-friendly and ethical use of education data.
 In the meantime, we have been busy.
 High time for an update!

 Long live privacy

 Fortunately, we didn’t have to start from scratch, because we were able to draw on both national and international examples.
 For example, the GDPR provides a clear framework for data protection and JISC has a code of practice for learning analytics that describes important values.
 An important example is also the code of practice privacy and ethics of VU Amsterdam.
 This code of conduct describes what VU Amsterdam does with learning analytics and describes the framework of standards that are used for this.
 This code of practice formed the first step to an approach for a national solution.

 Last February, we presented our ideas for a national code of practice to the administrators in the Accelerating Together zone.
 It was a great opportunity to present our ideas and assumptions to a group of administrators with a strategic view.
 The greatest profit of the discussion was the realisation that there are many different ideas about the word ‘code of practice’.
 Different associations, related to different concerns.
 The Accelerating Together zone, therefore, sent us home with an assignment: to speak with stakeholders and identify what exactly are their needs concerning privacy and ethics and to establish the “form” of our code depending on the outcomes.
 Since then, we no longer speak of a code of practice but of a national framework.
 The search for the shape of this framework has thus become part of our research.

 A project like this requires a careful approach, with an eye for a support base and quality.
 We’ve described this in our action plan: